Skip to main content

 To run either check, you first need the director names.
 Director names and company history can be obtained from ASIC searches and extracts, for a fee, at ASIC Connect.

 What public registers don't tell you: Whether a director has been associated with multiple failed entities in the same trade.
 That pattern (same director, successive liquidations) requires cross-referencing the historical extract against insolvency notices across multiple entities, which is time-consuming to do manually.
+A TrustSignal Builder Report runs this cross-reference automatically: it checks the director's affiliations with other companies and highlights any of those companies that have become insolvent, the pattern a manual AFSA or ASIC search would otherwise take hours to piece together.

 For the full process including how to read the results, see How to Check a Builder's Financial Background in NSW.

-Q7: Is there any history of company insolvency actions?
+Check 6 of 8: Is there any history of company insolvency actions?

 Why does this matter to you?